kizhikevich/kizhikevich.github.io/index.md

 ## Lab Affiliations

-Collaborating with Prof. [Christine Alvarado](https://sites.google.com/a/eng.ucsd.edu/alvarado/) on studying how underreppresented minorities, women, and transfer students experience the [CSE Early Research Scholars Program](https://ersp.eng.ucsd.edu/) at UCSD.
+Collaborating with Prof. [Christine Alvarado](https://sites.google.com/a/eng.ucsd.edu/alvarado/) on studying how under-reppresented minorities, women, and transfer students experience the [CSE Early Research Scholars Program](https://ersp.eng.ucsd.edu/) at UCSD.

 Past Projects:
 * Classifying Autonomous Systems (Under Submission): Using machine learning and crowdsourcing to classify and analyze all owners of ASes on the Internet (Collaborators: Maya Ziv, Kimberly Ruth, Liz Izhikevich, Zakir Durumeric).